Indiana University Debate

 Commuter (no meals) 1 Week Tuition: $250+ $100: $350.00

 Students in need of tuition reductions should contact the camp director.
 Some funds are available for students who can prove a need: 2014 HDC Scholarship Application.

 Dorm Life and Meals

 Students who elect to have the "meal plan" (most do) will be provided with meal cards and access to the cafeteria facilities on campus.
-The meal cards will cover expenses for breakfast, lunch, and dinner for the duration of their stay.
+The meal cards will cover expenses for lunch and dinner for the duration of their stay.
+Typically students intermix their cafeteria meals with local restaurants duiring their stay leaving a remaining balance on their card.
+The remaining balances on the card can be used for breakfast or excess food for late night snacks.
 Depending on the weather, we will also provide opportunities for 2-week students to walk over to 4th Street to try some of Bloomington's best ethnic and local food options.

 Students will stay in the Briscoe dorms (Click Link for Pictures).
 Dorm rooms will be gender segregated.
 Lab leaders and assistants will be present in Briscoe 24-hours a day in case of emergencies.
 All faculty and staff will have a complete background check before their hiring.
 An office phone will be monitored 24 hours a day in case a parent or legal guardian attempts to contact their child.

 Briscoe is located across the street from the Indiana University Outdoor Pool (Click Link for Info).
 Last year was extremely hot.
 If temperatures are reasonable we will include time so students can take advantage of this perfect summer amenity.
 Basketball courts and open fields for other games are also within walking distance.